 My goodness, how lucky we are.

-I’ll leave you to the rest of your hump day with one of my all-time favorite things — a song I found seven years ago and has played on what feels like a constant loop since.
+I’ll leave you to the rest of your day with one of my all-time favorite things — a song I found seven years ago and have played on what feels like a near-constant loop since.